 We are regularly called on to vote on shareholder proposals.
 These proposals address a range of topics including proxy access, articles of association, climate change, human rights and more.
 The Company takes a case-by-case approach to shareholder resolutions.
-We will support resolutions that are appropriately worded and, on balance, encourage sustainable business practices and support the long-term economic interests of our stakeholders and help to make boards of directors accountable to shareholders.
+We will support resolutions that are appropriately worded and, on balance, encourage sustainable business practices and support the long-term economic interests of our stakeholders and help to make boards of directors accountable to shareholders. or contributed to egregious, adverse human rights impacts or controversies and has failed to provide appropriate remedy.

 We will consider voting against the Annual Report and Accounts of FTSE 350 companies that have failed to publish an adequate annual modern slavery statement and have failed to provide a sufficient explanation.
-We will consider withdrawing our support for the re-appointment of the Chair of companies that score below 3 in the 2023 Modern Slavery UK Benchmark.
+We will consider voting against the appointment of the Chair that score below 3 in the 2023 Modern Slavery UK Benchmark.
 We will support resolutions asking for companies to implement policies and management systems addressing human rights risks and to proactively undertake human rights due diligence across their operations, including in areas with fragile political stability.